PolyBooks/sdp_polyBooks/summaries/sprint8.md

 ## Nicolas

+This week (last sprint) I split my tasks into smaller chunks.
+It was successful.
+I managed to close 4 out of 5 tasks: I finished the sale information display (2 tasks related), design the bare bones of an interface able to store/retrieve images to/from a db, and refactored the project to follow our coding guidelines

 ## Raoul
 I had deadlines for other courses on both Monday and Wednesday, so I could only start working Thursday.
 I managed to cram the whole 8 hours in a single day, but it was not necessarily pleasant, nor was I at peak productivity towards the end.